97lynk/multi-tenant-db-style/README.md

 ```

  ## Roadmap
- I will deploy city serivce on docker as a container.
+ I will deploy city service on docker as a container.